-You would have to check hospitals in your area, but it’s not always typical that these places have options for laboring or birthing in a tub.
+You would have to check hospitals in your area, but it’s not always typical that these places have options for birthing in a tub (sometimes laboring in a tub is allowed).
 If you desire to have the option to do so, your best bet is a birthing center or at home.

 Not a hospital & not a birthing center.

 The idea of a birth center initially seemed like a happy-medium between hospital and home.
 A cozy atmosphere with the safety net of a near-by hospital and plenty of trained professionals on-hand.
-But birth centers associated with a hospital still have to adhere to the rules and practices of the hospital.
+But birth centers associated with a hospital still have to adhere to the same rules and practices of the hospital.
 For example, if you aren’t progressing “fast enough” by their definition, you could be transferred (birth is not a timed event, ya’ll and hospitals are on the clock).
-I also disliked that after birth you still need to bring the baby back for follow-up appointments.
+Even if it is free-standing Birth Center, I disliked needing to bring the baby back for follow-up appointments.
 I wanted to be home and stay home with my baby without having to leave for any appointments after the birth.

 Not having to leave home with a one-day old.

 Ready for the best part?
 You get to stay home and in bed for your postpartum appointments because your midwife comes to you!
 Winning!
 Homebirth allows for critical bonding and resting period for mom and baby.
 The idea of packing everyone up to drive to a pediatrician’s office with a one- or three- day old blows my mind.
 NO WAY would I want to sit in a car when my nether regions have been torn apart.
 NO WAY would I want to take my new fresh healthy baby to a place where sick kids go.
 That goes against all common sense.